talfig/Assembler/README.md

 Labels are case-sensitive and must be unique within the same file.

-> Note: A label defined at the beginning of a line with `.entry` or `.extern` directives is redundant and will be ignored by the assembler.
+> Note: A label defined at the beginning of a line with `.entry` or `.extern` directives is meaningless and will be ignored by the assembler.

 <!-- Numbers -->
 <h3 id="numbers">🔢 Numbers</h3>